-- 2 BC Hydro's potential electric supply requirements would depend on the electrified - load at the combined processing plant facilities, the electrified RGT load, and - 4 possible sequestration compression load.
-Electric market risk or uncertainty will be - 5 based on the combined electrified load in the HRB and current domestic customers. - 6 Network and regional transmission characteristics will create certain opportunities or - 7 restrictions with respect to the ongoing balancing of load supply and demand: - In the system-based clean or renewable energy supply strategy (Alternative 1), any imbalances in load and generation can be made up from the BC Hydro integrated system, including interconnection to the U.S. or Alberta - In the case of the Fort Nelson/HRB supply strategies (Alternatives 2A), there is a small amount of room to manage imbalances through the interconnection to Alberta over the FNG-Rainbow Lake transmission line.
-However, such usage would scavenge the current use of the line to manage similar imbalances, with the result being that it is not clear if there would be a net benefit or net cost of such change in usage.
-Independently, transactions with Alberta are on a non-firm basis, and any decision to implement a strategy that would depend on
+13 BC Hydro's potential electric supply requirements would depend on the electrified

+- load at the combined processing plant facilities, the electrified RGT load, and - 15 possible sequestration compression load.
+Electric market risk or uncertainty will be - 16 based on the combined electrified load in the HRB and current domestic customers. - 17 Network and regional transmission characteristics will create certain opportunities or - restrictions with respect to the ongoing balancing of load supply and demand:
-- increased volatility of flows to/from Alberta would have to recognize the possibility of the AESO implementing more restrictive rules. - In the case of the HRB alone supply strategy (Alternative 2B), there would be two separate transmission networks: - The new HRB regional transmission system would have no interconnection to manage imbalances, and would have to be self-sufficient - ► The existing Fort Nelson network with interconnection to the Alberta system would continue to operate as currently operated - In addition, for any co-generation strategy, the heat load for any one co-generation - plant to feed will be based on the heat requirements at that plant at any point in time. - Imbalances between heat and electrical requirements at any point in time would - result in that co-generation plant operating at reduced efficiency. - The results presented in the remainder of this section will reflect the combined effect - of these factors.

-15 6.1.2 BC Hydro Load Served
+- In the system-based clean or renewable energy supply strategy (Alternative 1), 1 any imbalances in load and generation can be made up from the BC Hydro 2 integrated system, including interconnection to the U.S. or Alberta 3 In the case of the Fort Nelson/HRB supply strategies (Alternatives 2A), there is 4 a small amount of room to manage imbalances through the interconnection to 5 Alberta over the FNG-Rainbow Lake transmission line.
+However, such usage 6 would scavenge the current use of the line to manage similar imbalances, with 7 the result being that it is not clear if there would be a net benefit or net cost of 8 such change in usage.
+Independently, transactions with Alberta are on a 9 non-firm basis, and any decision to implement a strategy that would depend on 10 increased volatility of flows to/from Alberta would have to recognize the 11 possibility of the AESO implementing more restrictive rules.
+12 - In the case of the HRB alone supply strategy (Alternative 2B), there would be two separate transmission networks: - The new HRB regional transmission system would have no interconnection to manage imbalances, and would have to be self-sufficient - The existing Fort Nelson network with interconnection to the Alberta system would continue to operate as currently operated - In addition, for any co-generation strategy, the heat load for any one co-generation plant to feed will be based on the heat requirements at that plant at any point in time.
+Imbalances between heat and electrical requirements at any point in time would result in that co-generation plant operating at reduced efficiency. - The results presented in the remainder of this section will reflect the combined effectof these factors. - 25 6.1.2 BC Hydro Load Served - 26 The BC Hydro load served, if electrification proceeded, for the above mid - 27 production/mid electrification scenario would be as presented in Figure 12.
+The Fort

-- The BC Hydro load served, if electrification proceeded, for the above mid - production/mid electrification scenario would be as presented in Figure 12.
-The Fort - Nelson/HRB customer demand ramps up relatively quickly once electricity is - available to the HRB in this scenario.
+- 1 Nelson/HRB customer demand ramps up relatively quickly once electricity is - 2 available to the HRB in this scenario.
 Through the 2030s the load continues to grow, - and then decline in the last half of the assumed life of the gas field.

-- 3 The economic life of any facilities acquired or constructed by BC Hydro would - depend, at least in part, on the resulting loading.
-In Figure 13, a duration curve of the - 5 above load level provides an indication of the electricity service requirements.
-For - example, in this mid HRB natural gas production level and mid electrification - scenario, there would be 38 years with a local coincident peak load over 400 MW, - 8 and 21 years over 600 MW.
+6 The economic life of any facilities acquired or constructed by BC Hydro would

+7 depend, at least in part, on the resulting loading.
+In Figure 13, a duration curve of the

+8 above load level provides an indication of the electricity service requirements.
+For is as shown in Figure 14.
+In this case, there would be 37 years over 750 MW, and

+- 9 example, in this mid HRB natural gas production level and mid electrification - scenario, there would be 38 years with a local coincident peak load over 400 MW, - and 21 years over 600 MW.

-- In the high production and high electrification scenario, the sorted electrical demand - is as shown in Figure 14.
-In this case, there would be 37 years over 750 MW, and - 3 19 years over 1,000 MW.
+2 In the high production and high electrification scenario, the sorted electrical demand

+4 19 years over 1,000 MW.

-- 5 In the low production and low electrification scenario, the duration curve would be as - shown in Figure 15.
-In this scenario, there are 36 years over 150 MW and 24 years - 7 over 250 MW.
+6 In the low production and low electrification scenario, the duration curve would be as

+7 shown in Figure 15.
+In this scenario, there are 36 years over 150 MW and 24 years

+8 over 250 MW.